Warner Bros. Discovery Global Experiences: Warner Bros. Movie World Germany

 Formerly being a non-profitable theme park, Warner Bros. purchased the land that was Bavaria Film Park in 1994 and began construction on Warner Bros.
 Movie World Germany.
 With a star-studded grand opening celebration June 29, 1996, the park formally opened to the public the following day.
 In 1999, Time Warner sold the park to Premier Parks (now Six Flags Entertainment Corporation), who continued to operate the park under license from Warner Bros. as part of their European Parks division until selling the park to StarParks, a subsidiary of Palamon Capital Partners, in 2004.
 The company then re-branded the park as Movie Park Germany in 2005, removing all Warner Bros. themes and licensing.

 Cartoon Network Amazone

 Cartoon Network Amazone was an entirely Cartoon Network branded water park in Sattahip, Chonburi, Thailand.
-Opening officially October 3, 2014, the water park wass run by The Amazon Falls Company who licenses the Cartoon Network name, and characters from Warner Bros.
-Consumer Products.
+Opening officially October 3, 2014, the water park was run by The Amazon Falls Company under license from Turner Broadcasting System Asia Pacific.

+In 2021, the park was refurbished with a new theme and license, becoming the Columbia Pictures Aquaverse.